 He is regularly invited to provide expert opinion on these matters by the House of Lords, the European Parliament, the European Commission, and a wide range of media outlets.
 He has also provided consultancy work for Oxfam and the World Health Organization.
-He is regularly invited to provide both live and pre-recorded comment and opinion to broadcasting media outlets including: BBC; France 24; RTE; Public Radio International; Sveriges Television; Hrvatska Radiotelevizija.
+He is often invited to provide both live and pre-recorded comment and opinion to broadcasting media outlets including: BBC; France 24; RTE; Public Radio International; Sveriges Television; Hrvatska Radiotelevizija.
 He has written blogs and articles for the Conversation, Policy Network, the Mile End Institute, and UK in a Changing Europe to name but a few.

 My research focuses on the political economy of European integration and the UK’s relationship with the EU with a specific emphasis on: